MajickTek/GenericMultiplayerConnector/readme.md

 For further help, please see the [Wiki](https://bitbucket.org/SteveSmith16384/genericmultiplayerconnector/wiki/Home).

-## Public Server
-I run a GMC server at 178.62.91.22:9996 that can be used for inter-game communication.
-Note that this server is not guaranteed to be available 24/7 though, and should not be used for anything mission-critical.

 ## Games using this library
 Multiplayer Tetris is included in the GMC library; a player's game speeds up when an opponent completes a row.